The Enneagram and Mental Illness: Understand Each Type's Predispositions

 Unhealthy Spirals: Case Studies in Narcissism and Imposter Syndrome

-- Jack, an ambitious executive, develops severe narcissistic traits:
+Jack, an ambitious executive with severe narcissistic traits

-- He enjoys climbing the corporate and social ladder, upgrading his lifestyle
+- Climbs the corporate ladder, upgrading lifestyle constantly

-- His behavior leads to increasing stress, ethical compromises, and potential burnout
+- Experiences high stress, ethical compromises, and potential burnout

-- She becomes increasingly hostile towards anyone who challenges her intellect
+- Becomes hostile toward anyone challenging her intellect

 Negative Coping Mechanisms – The Achiever’s Maladaptive Strategies

-- Dishonesty and creating a false self-image to maintain a facade of success
+- Dishonesty to maintain a facade of success

 - Justifying unethical actions to achieve goals

-- Dismissing or devaluing others to elevate their own status
+- Dismissing or devaluing others to elevate status

-- Suppressing feelings of inadequacy or failure, leading to deep-seated depression
+- Suppressing feelings of inadequacy, leading to deeper depression

 Type 4: Chronic Depression and Identity Issues